 Since most trees are green, you’ll likely want to include a decent amount of red, as that is the contrasting color, especially in the form of red bushes like red twig dogwoods.
 Once you have that in place, you can fill in the rest of the space with smaller bushes and flowers of your choice in a variety of other colors to keep the space interesting.

 The key to any garden is finding the right plants for your lifestyle.
 If you want a low maintenance shade garden, there are plenty of plants to choose from that will give you the color you want without requiring too much of a green thumb.
-Beginners just starting out their shade gardens might want to consider witch hazel and astilbe for some color, which you can balance out with leafy plants like Solomon’s seal and hosta.
+Beginners just starting out their shade gardens might want to consider witch hazel for some color, which you can balance out with leafy plants like Solomon’s seal and hosta.

 If you’ve already picked out your plants, or even if you’ve already planted them, but want a little something extra, your best option might be to spruce up the area around your plants.
 Shade gardens generally do better with a natural look, so try to stay away from plastics and other artificial materials.
 Instead, rely on wood, stone, and other natural materials.